Chicago Intellectual Property Attorneys & Lawyers

 Misuse of a trade secret is called misappropriation.
 This usually means the secret was found out through illegal means.
 This can include industrial espionage, bribery, and threat.
 Misappropriation often involves disclosing trade secrets illegally.
-The common law in most states allows trade secret owners to pursue money damages for misuse of these secrets
+The common law in most states a

 - 7 min read

 The patent bar is an exam an individual must take to become a patent attorney or patent agent.
 It is also known as the patent bar exam or patent exam.
 By passing this exam, these professionals can represent inventors in front of the United States Trademark and Patent Office (USPTO).
 Unlike traditional bar exams, applicants do not need a legal background.
 Instead, those taking the test must show scientific or technical background.
 An applicant is considered to have this background if they have a science or engineering bachelor's degree from an accredited U.S. or foreign university.